Champions League classics: Barcelona 6-1 Paris

 Article summary

-You can watch Barcelona's epic round of 16 triumph IN FULL on UEFA.tv from 17:00 CET tonight – first, we set the scene.
+You can watch Barcelona's epic round of 16 triumph IN FULL on UEFA.tv.

 Article top media content